jegelstaff/formulize/formulize-docs/ci.md

 Julian has signed up for a free account on Travis.
 In the profile for that account, there is an option to connect it to the Formulize Github repository (since the Travis account knows Julian's GitHub username).
 When that connection is switched on, Travis listens for commits to Github.

-When there is a commit, Travis reads the **.travis.yml** file in the root of the repository.
-That file contains the code like this:
+When there is a commit, Travis spins up a Debian Linux server in the cloud, and copies the contents of the GitHub repository to this folder on the server: **/home/travis/build/jegelstaff/formulize/**.
+It then reads the **.travis.yml** file in the root of the repository, and proceeds to apply further configuration to the server.
+That file contains code like this:

     env:
       global: